James returns as he and Davis send Lakers by Pacers 122-115

 TIP-INS

 Lakers: Captured the two-game season series with the Pacers, previously winning 105-100 March 12. … Dennis Schroder returned after missing seven games because of the NBA’s safety and health protocol.
-Schroder finished with 14 points … Alex Caruso, who had been sidelined with sore left foot, was available but Lakers coach Frank Vogel chose to rest him.
+Schroder finished with 14 points Schroder said he is definitely plans to play Sunday. … Alex Caruso, who had been sidelined with sore left foot, was available but the coach chose to rest him.

-Pacers: With Domantas Sabonis sidelined, Goga Bitadze made just his third start of the season. … In his third game back after missing six games with a concussion, JaKarr Sampson scored a Pacers career-high 20 points.
+Pacers: With Domantas Sabonis sidelined, Goga Bitadze made just his third start of the season.
+Bitadze had a team-high seven rebounds. … In his third game back after missing six games with a concussion, JaKarr Sampson scored a Pacers career-high 20 points.
 His previous high with the Pacers was 16.

 PACERS’ INJURIES MOUNT

-The short-handed Pacers took another blow when they had to play without Domantas Sabonis, who injured his left quad against Milwaukee on Thursday night and wasn’t able to go.
+The short-handed Pacers took another blow when forced to play without Domantas Sabonis, who injured his left quad against Milwaukee on Thursday night and wasn’t able to go.

-Edmond Sumner (knee) and Aaron Holiday (toe) missed their third consecutive game
+Edmond Sumner (knee) and Aaron Holiday (toe) missed their third consecutive game.

 Indiana has been without Myles Turner (toe) since April 18 and Malcolm Brogdon (hamstring) since April 29.